Red Sox hammer Yankees, clinch AL East title

 Betts tied a season high with five RBIs to help the Red Sox (104-49) win their 10th division crown and clinch for the second time in three years in New York.
 However, per Elias Sports Bureau, it marks the first time the Red Sox ever clinched a division by beating the Yankees.

+“To be able to do it here, obviously, I know the history.
+It feels great,” Red Sox first-year manager Alex Cora said.

 Two years ago, the Red Sox won the division title despite Joe Kelly allowing a game-ending grand slam to Mark Teixeira because Toronto lost to Baltimore.
-This time, the Red Sox achieved it without any outside help, taking over first place for good on July 2.
+This time, Boston achieved it without any outside help, taking over first place for good on July 2.

+New York slugger Giancarlo Stanton said of the Red Sox, “They’ve had a solid year.
+You can’t deny that.
+You never want it to be here that they get it.
+We gave it what we got.
+They can celebrate now.
+We got time to celebrate later.”

 After Jackie Bradley Jr. hit a game-tying homer off Chad Green (8-3) to start the seventh, Xander Bogaerts lifted a bases-loaded sacrifice fly to put the Red Sox ahead.
 Bogaerts’ fly ball also scored another run when center fielder Aaron Hicks committed a throwing error on the throw to third.